YTruthIsOutThere/YTruth/README.md

 ## A transparent, community-powered browser extension that reveals the editorial bias and factuality of YouTube channels directly on your recommendation feed.
 Browse with context.

-*Note that it does not focus on left-right bias, as the horseshoe hypothesis is bs anyway.*
+### *Note this plugin does not focus on left-right bias, as the horseshoe hypothesis is bs anyway.*

 🧭 The Plan & Philosophy